RetroStack/TRS-80_Model-I_Mini-Monitor/README.md

    - Keep the foil cable relaxed—route toward the main PCB mount on the back shell.
      ![Mount detail](/Images/Monitor_Mount.png)
 4. **Main PCB Mount**
-   - Position the donor main board on the back shell’s standoffs and secure.
-Verify connector clearance for HDMI/VGA/AV/BNC and power.
-The board is installed upside-down.
+   - The board is installed upside-down.
      ![PCB mount](/Images/PCB_Mount.png)
    - Fix the board in place using a 3mm screw with 12mm length.
 Use the first holes on the interface side.
 When inserting the screw, fix it with a nut on the other side.
 Add an additional nut on top of it, leaving about a 1-2mm gap.
 This gap is provided as the pins peaking through the PCB sometimes are longer and this will give enough clearance.
 Insert the screw into the case mount point and add another nut on top to fix it in place.
 Overall, you need 2 screws with a total of 6 nuts, three for each side.
 5. **Front Power LED**